 Today’s way of life is less physically active than it used to be, with people taking public transport rather than walking, and doing a job that keeps them stuck at their desks all day.
-This means the calories they eat aren’t getting burnt off as energy, but are instead stored as fat.
+This means the calories they eat aren’t getting burnt off as energy but are instead stored as fat.
 Over time, eating excess calories leads to weight gain.
 Without lifestyle changes to increase physical activity or reduce calorie consumption, people can become obese.
-Obesity can cause a number of health problems, such as type 2 diabetes (a condition caused by too much glucose in the blood), and heart disease (when the heart’s blood supply is blocked).
+Obesity can cause several health problems, such as type 2 diabetes (a condition caused by too much glucose in the blood), and heart disease (when the heart’s blood supply is blocked).

 Being overweight or obese can also shorten life expectancy.
 In obese adults over 40 years of age, obesity can shorten life expectancy by up to seven years.
 Obesity is treated by losing weight – which can be achieved through a healthy, calorie-controlled diet – and increased exercise.
 The lifestyle changes necessary for long-term weight loss can be challenging to achieve, but there is a wide range of support available.

 Orthorexia can develop from a desire to eat healthily that spirals into an obsession with the purity of food consumed.
 While anorexia is a focus on being thin, orthorexia is a fixation on healthy food.

 Those with orthorexia can become rigid about what and when they eat, to the extent of bringing their own healthy food with them when they eat out at restaurants or at friends’ houses.
 This strictness around food can lead to feeling superior about food when compared with their peers.
 However, their lives can become isolated because they spend so much time planning their diet, and feelings of failure can consume them if they ever ‘slip up’ and diverge from their meal planning.